 • 8:25 AM: For those aiming to run 1:16:00 or slower.

-• Bib Pickup: We will have a bib pickup at Rockland Lake State Park, Parking Lot 5, from 2-5 PM on March 21 (the day before the event).
-You can also grab your bib (and Project 13.1 hat) on race day starting at 5:45 AM.
+• Bib Pickup: We will have a bib pickup at Rockland Lake State Park, Parking Lot 5, from 2-5 PM the day before the event.
+You can also grab your bib on race day starting at 5:45 AM.

-• Pacer Targets: The pacer targets for each wave can be found below…
+• Pacer Targets: Anticipated pacer targets for each wave can be found below.
+Once again these are subject to change and will be determined based on final entries.

 • 7:00am: Wave 1 (Sub-1:16 Runners)